Joe Nuxhall: Minor leagues

 Following his appearance with the Reds, he was assigned to the Birmingham Barons in the Southern League, but pitched only a third of an inning there (he struck out his first batter, then allowed a hit, five walks, a hit batter and five runs).
-Nuxhall attended spring training with the Reds in 1945, but decided to remain home until he finished high school the following year.
-He regained his amateur status and played football, basketball and baseball for Hamilton High School as a senior in 1946, earning all-state honors in football and basketball.
+Nuxhall attended spring training with the Reds in 1945.
+After school ended that spring, he pitched in the Reds minor league system for one season.
+Nuxhall then decided to return home until he finished high school the following year.
+He regained his amateur status and played football, basketball and baseball for Hamilton High School as a senior in 1945–‘46, earning all-state honors in football and basketball.
 Over the next five years, he played in the minor leagues with the Syracuse Chiefs, Lima Reds, Muncie Reds, Columbia Reds, Charleston Senators and Tulsa Oilers before returning to the Cincinnati Reds in 1952.
 He briefly returned to the minors in 1962 with the San Diego Padres.